 - Use Your Words: There is no script or glossary for how to talk about your relationship with alcohol.
 To describe why you’re getting treatment to change your drinking, use words you’re comfortable with.
 You don’t need to label yourself with words you don’t identify with.
 For example, our Co-Founder and CEO Mike never identified as an alcoholic, but still sought out treatment to change his drinking.
 Use words you identify with.
 There’s no right or wrong vocabulary.

-Telling people you’re getting treatment can be overwhelming, nerve-wracking, and even frightening.
+Telling people you’re getting online alcohol treatment can be overwhelming, nerve-wracking, and even frightening.
 Change is often uncomfortable, and this will likely be no different.
 But know that you are making a decision that can give you more out of your life, and give those around you more of you.
 You should be incredibly proud of that.

 If you have questions, leave them in the comments, or find me posting in the Monument Community.